UW-Macrostrat/web/README.md

 Install dependencies with `npm bootstrap` (which is simply an alias to `npm install --workspaces && npm install`).

 To begin the development server run `npm run dev`.
-The server will be hosted to `localhost:3000` by defualt.
+The server will be hosted to `localhost:3000` by default.

+## Installation for local development

+1. Clone the repository
+2. Pull down submodules (`git submodule update --init --recursive`)
+3. Run `yarn install` to update packages

-## Running Locally
+## Packaging

+### Running locally with Docker

 Spins up a instance of the website for development on the same node image used for prod.